data-miner00/book/contents/web-dev/setting-up-blog-with-nuxt-content.md

 createdAt: 2021-10-08T13:33:30.485Z
 ---

-> Disclaimer: This article uses Nuxt version 2 and Nuxt Content version 1 for demostration.
+> Disclaimer: This article uses Nuxt version 2 and Nuxt Content version 1 for demonstration.
 Newer versions of the technologies will have their own caveats.

 Having a personal blog is very useful for developers to document topics that are meaningful and worth sharing.
 There are countless tools and technologies out there for anyone to create their own blog, whether by paid or free of charge.